piorus/uni-semantic-wiki-search/REPORT.md

 ### 2.2 Parsing wikiextractor output

-wikiextractor saved the pages JSON in separate files (useful for bigger exports).
+wikiextractor saved the page's JSON in separate files (useful for bigger exports).

-This output still needs to be loaded in Python, and JSON string needs to be parsed into Python dictionary.
+This output still needs to be loaded in Python, and the JSON string needs to be parsed into Python dictionary.

 I decided to create a generator that recursively iterates over wikiextractor output files, parse each line as JSON, and yields it as a result:
 ```python